Prediction, Prevention & Interventions for Preterm Birth

 Did you know that Alberta has a higher rate of premature or preterm birth than most other provinces in Canada?

-+ You are less than 32 weeks pregnant;
++ Were less than 32 weeks pregnant;

 Meet Our Team